billthefarmer/blog/blog/content/post/parsing_markdown.md

 Handle a `H1` header, similar to the above.
 The `level` variable is used to keep track of header level and bullet/ordered list levels.
 Set the name and the app title as above.
-The name is used when saving the map.

 ```java
                     // Title